pmacosta/putil/docs/ptypes.rst

 |    2 |   5 |     40 |
 +------+-----+--------+

-However, the filter specification ``dfilter = {'Ctrl':2, 'Ref':3}`` would
+However, the filter specification ``rfilter = {'Ctrl':2, 'Ref':3}`` would
-result in an empty list because the data set specified by the `Ctrl` individual filter does not overlap with the data set specified by the `Ref` individual filter.
+result in an empty list because the data set specified by the `Ctrl` individual sub-filter does not overlap with the data set specified by the `Ref` individual sub-filter.

-If a data filter sub-filter is a list, the items of the list represent all the values to be kept for a particular column (strings or numbers).
-So for example ``dfilter = {'Ctrl':[2, 3], 'Ref':5}`` would result in the following filtered data set:
+If a row sub-filter is a list, the items of the list represent all the values to be kept for a particular column (strings or numbers).
+So for example ``rfilter = {'Ctrl':[2, 3], 'Ref':5}`` would result in the following filtered data set:

 +------+-----+--------+